thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

   * Threads and its types in Operating System
   * Multithreading in Operating System
 * .
-* .--MY LEARNING BELOW--.
 #### MY COMPLETE TOPIC WISE LEARNING ABOUT PROCESS MANAGEMENT (WITH TOPIC WISE DEEP LOW LEVEL LEARNING)
-* Youtube Found - Can refer this to understand in video  :
-* Re-arranged according to actual learning techniques and flow (Bit mixed in GFG but topics are well explained)
-#####  Flow of Learning is Like this (For Deep Learning in YT follow - mentioned above) (Follow less of my notes added in OS repo)
 * 1. WHAT IS OPERATING SYSTEM
   * INTRO
     * Operating system is system software